 When you claim the vision you know lies within reach, something magical happens.
 A shift happens deep inside that sparks you to take action when you didn’t know it was possible.
 This shift happens on a cellular level that I can’t explain.
 But what I do know is the combined power of community, making the commitment to take the time out of your busy schedule and saying out loud what you most want, will create a shift that you can’t turn back from.

-If you set the clear intention for what you want to create in your world, you will walk out of the doors of the retreat you attend ready to take action.
+If you set clear intentions for what you want to create in your world, you will walk out of the doors of the retreat you attend ready to take action.
 The ALIGN Retreat is designed to do exactly that.
 And what’s more, you will feel refreshed, refocused, renewed, and best of all, ALIGNed with your spirit – aligned with you.